 A few years passed, and in August 1997, while driving home from Montana, I committed myself to sing for any animals I encountered that had been killed on the road.
 It felt good, and I continued long after that trip was over.
 It is still my practice.
 I stop whatever I am doing (except driving), turn off the radio, and sing a small song I wrote that begins “May your spirit rise safely….”
 These two moments, combined with my love of singing with wonderful women and being of service, were the inspiration for the Threshold Choir.

 Once I had conceived the idea, it took a technological understanding of how to communicate with many people at a time to let this idea fledge completely.
 I bought my first computer on December 29, 1999, and began to fool around with it.
 Three months later, on the vernal equinox (March 21, 2000), the first Threshold Choir gathering was held at Katharine Osburn’s home in El Cerrito, California.
 Most of the 15 gals present at that evening (which at one point was suffused with golden light) are still active in the choir.
 I am so very proud of that fact.

 The East Bay and Marin chapters started at that time.
 Six months later, I started the San Francisco and Sonoma County chapters.
-Six months after that, I started the Bolinas and Peninsula chapters, and then the Santa Cruz chapter.
+Six months after that, I started the Bolinas and Peninsula chapters, and then the Santa Cruz chapters.
 Chapters are currently forming in many states in the U.S., provinces in Canada, and other places around the world.
-As of 2012, there are about 100 chapters worldwide, with people doing this work as volunteers, singing to folks who are facing death, grief, or suffering.
+At this moment, we think there are about 100 chapters worldwide, with people doing this work as volunteers, singing to folks who are facing death or grief or suffering.